Ralph Schoenman

-Ralph Schoenman (1935 – September 30, 2023) was an American left-wing activist who was a personal secretary to Bertrand Russell and became general secretary of the Bertrand Russell Peace Foundation.
+Ralph Schoenman (16 Oct 1935 - 3 July 2023) was an American left-wing activist who was a personal secretary to Bertrand Russell and became general secretary of the Bertrand Russell Peace Foundation.
 He was involved in a number of projects supported by Russell, including the Campaign for Nuclear Disarmament (CND), the Committee of 100 and an unofficial war crimes tribunal to try American leaders for their conduct in the Vietnam War.
 Shortly before his death in 1970, Russell publicly broke with Schoenman.

-Life
+Early life and education

+Ralph Schoenman was born in Burbank, California in 1935, the elder of two children to Helen Benedek Schoenman and Theodore Schoenman, a Hungarian-American scholar, editor and translator.

+Ralph attended John Burroughs High School in Burbank prior to entering Princeton University in 1953.
+Known as a socialist in Princeton political circles, Schoenman was scheduled to graduate in 1957, but after dropping out in his sophomore year he returned to graduate in Princeton's class of 1958.

+United Kingdom

-Born in Brooklyn, New York, Schoenman was educated at Princeton University but then left the U.S. for Britain in 1958.
+Upon graduation, Schoenman left the U.S. for Britain in 1958.
 He was involved in various protest activities during his student days and became active in the CND after arriving in Britain.
-This brought him into contact with Russell, for whom Schoenman began working in 1960.
-Bernard Levin wrote critically of Schoenman's influence on Russell, saying that Schoenman was partly responsible for Russell's virulent anti-Americanism, in contrast to his earlier pronouncements against communism.
-Russell said of Schoenman, "You know he is a rather rash young man, and I have to restrain him.".
+This brought him into contact with Russell, for whom Schoenman began working in 1960, the year in which the two co-founded the Committee of 100, an activist organization calling for mass civil disobedience over the British government's position on nuclear weapons.

-In 1963, Schoenman participated as Russell's secretary in attempts to mediate a solution for the Sino-Indian border conflict, after China declared a ceasefire the previous year.
+In 1963, Schoenman met and married Susan M Goodrick in Glasgow, Scotland.
+That same year, he participated as Russell's secretary in attempts to mediate a solution for the Sino-Indian border conflict, after China declared a ceasefire the previous year.
 For visiting communist China, the U.S. embassy in London put him under a travel restriction, stamping his passport as only valid to return to the U.S.

+Kennedy assassination

-In 1964 Schoenman helped organize Russell's Who Killed Kennedy?
+In 1964 Schoenman helped organise Russell's Who Killed Kennedy?
 Committee which looked into the assassination of President John F. Kennedy.
 He also aided New Orleans District Attorney Jim Garrison in his investigation into the assassination.
-Garrison thanked him for his "encouragement" in the acknowledgments section of his book A Heritage of Stone (1970).
+Garrison thanked him for his "encouragement" in the acknowledgments section of his book A Heritage of Stone (1970), and again in his 1988 book On the Trail of the Assassins for his "constant and crucial advice and support".
 In 1975 he appeared on the ABC program Good Night America to discuss the Warren Report.